Applications of Montage - Scientific Product Generation

 NStED is an archive and search facility for nearby stars (used in part for planet-finding efforts).
 NStED has used Montage to generate small 2MASS mosaics around each of their stars with overlays showing proper motion (which can be quite large for many of these objects).
 Shown is the source HIP 088574, which is about 8 parsecs away and has a proper motion of about 11 arcminutes/year.

-The National Virtual Observatory (NVO) is taking advantage of the MPI support to develop science products for distribution to astronomers.
+The US Virtual Astronomical Observatory (US VAO) has taken advantage of MPI to develop science products for distribution to astronomers.
 Grist is a data-mining project that aims to develop grid techniques for federating wide-area image data sets, mainly using the TeraGrid.
 Montage is an integral part of the image federation toolkit.
 It is used primarily as a re-projection engine within Atlasmaker, a grid-based workflow manager, to federate images with diverse properties into an atlas of images having a common scale, organized for efficient storage and fast access.

 Thumbnail of a color composite of large scale mosaics of the 2MASS J, H, and K image data at full resolution (1 arcsecond/pixel).
 The entire image covers 44x8 degrees of the Galactic plane, centered on the Galactic center (158,400 x 28,800 pixels; 109.5 GBytes).
 If printed out, it would be eight feet high.
 Click for a larger version.